 So, for example your packaging design has to make it obvious to the target audience that the product’s for them.
 Images of people like them using it.
 Clear writing which shows who’s meant to use it.
-Colour, typography and layout which appeal to the customer.
+Colour, typography and layouts which appeal to that type of customer.

-Narrow appeal products though, usually have more design elements.
-More elements signals the product is for a specific type of customer.
+Narrow appeal products usually have more design elements.
+More elements to signal the product is for a specific type of customer.
 Look at medical product packaging, for example.
 It’s more specific and detailed about who should use the product, and when they should use it.

 You can also use the packaging to help bring the product’s benefit to life.

 This could be something simple like a picture of a happy customer on the box.
 Nappy box packaging showing happy, smiling babies, for example.